Coleridge-Initiative/big-data-and-social-science/docs/08-ChapterNetworks.md

 ```

 \vspace*{12pt}
-We now can work with the graph , which represents the collaborative
+We now can work with the graph `emp`, which represents the collaborative
 network of federally funded research on this campus.
 Care must be taken
 when inducing one-mode network projections from two-mode network data
 because not all affiliations provide equally compelling evidence of